sans-blue-team/sec555-wiki/index.md

 ---

+The goal of the SEC555 wiki is to provide knowledge to the security community.
+As one gets better we all get better!
+As such this is a free source of cyber defense information primarily around Security Information Event Management (SIEM) systems.

-The goal of the SEC555 wiki is to increase the **in-class**, and, most importantly, **after-class** value of the course material.
+The other goal is for (**SEC555: SIEM with Tactical Analytics**)[https://www.sans.org/course/siem-with-tactical-analytics] students and is to increase the **in-class**, and, most importantly, **after-class** value of the course material.
 It is also designed as a method to give back to the security community by providing free information.
 This wiki is, and likely always will be, very much a work in progress.

 Contained in the wiki, you will find:
 - Tool and technique cheat sheets